 Tips and Tricks for a Few Great Video Apps

-Use Zaption to string together multiple videos in a tour; you can also add essential questions and checks for understanding along the way.
+Use Nearpod to string together multiple videos in one interactive slide show; you can also add quizzes and checks for understanding along the way.

 Do you know that TED-Ed has a built-in tool for designing lessons that feature TED talks?
 It's a great way for teachers to add context to a video, but students can also use it to show what they know and create their own instructional videos.